Stability, corners, and other 2-dimensional shapes: Non-standard finite groups and Loeb measures

 Thus $\mu_G(X)> r$, which yields the desired contradiction. \end{proof} \begin{remark} Taking set-theoretic complements, it follows from Lemma \ref{L:Transfer} that the following two conditions are equivalent. \begin{enumerate}[(a)] \item For every $\epsilon>0$ there is some $n_0=n_0(r, \epsilon)$ in $\N$ such that $|X_n| \ge (r-\epsilon)|G_n|$ for all $n > n_0$. \item For every non-principal ultrafilter $\Ult$ on $\N$, we have that $\mu_G(X) \ge r$ for the internal set $X=\prod_{n\to\Ult} X_n$ in the non-standard finite group $\prod_{n\to\Ult}G_n$. \end{enumerate} \end{remark}

-\begin{remark}\textup{(c.f. }\cite[Section 2]{BT14}\textup{)} Carath\'eodory's Extension Criterion is satisfied by the Loeb measure by $\aleph_1$-saturation (Fact \ref{F:Saturation}).
+\begin{remark}\textup{(cf. }\cite[Section 2]{BT14}\textup{)} Carath\'eodory's Extension Criterion is satisfied by the Loeb measure by $\aleph_1$-saturation (Fact \ref{F:Saturation}).
 Therefore, the Loeb measure $\mu_G$ extends to a unique $\sigma$-additive measure on the $\sigma$-algebra generated by the internal subsets of $G$.
 Abusing notation, we will not distinguish between $\mu_G$ and its unique extension.

 Furthermore, the family of measures $\{\mu_{G^k}\}_{k\ge 1}$ satisfies the Fubini-Tonelli Theorem \cite[Theorem 19]{BT14}, meaning that for any internal subset $Z$ of $G^{n+m}$ the following holds. \begin{itemize} \item The function $y\mapsto \mu_{G^n}(Z_y)$, resp. $x\mapsto \mu_{G^m}(Z_x)$, is $\mu_{G^m}$-measurable, resp. $\mu_{G^n}$-measurable. \item We have the equality